The department, in conjunction with the group’s business areas, is rolling out two projects linked to research in the area of urban wastewater.

 Efficient use of milling: Sorigué has exclusively researched the use of in-plant recycling to increase efficiency.

-Project Albepav: the development of ambient temperature mixtures that use recycled glass to reduce the “heat island” effect of pavement, in collaboration with COMSA and Progeo.
+Albepav: the development of ambient temperature mixtures that use recycled glass to reduce the “heat island” effect of pavement, in collaboration with COMSA, Progeo and Universitat Politècnica de Catalunya (UPC).
+This project has been funded by the Center for Industrial Technological Development (CDTI).

 Bimodal Emulsions: a project to improve the viscosity of current emulsions by using a differential distribution of differently-sized particles.
 Developed exclusively by Sorigué.